 Clarity can be a long time coming.
 I've been writing columns on gun violence for nearly 20 years, lately slipping into a kind of exhausted hopelessness, just like our politicians and public.

 Not that it'll be easy.
-We're up against impassioned believers such as in the exchange below.
+We're up against impassioned believers such as the gentleman in the exchange below.
 But education doesn't need Congressional approval.
 It doesn't require laws to be changed.
 The truth is out there.
 It'll take a long time, but it's a way to start.

 In the meantime, this is just one thread in the mass of response I got yesterday.
 The emails are quite long, but they'll give you a sense of things, and if you lose patience, skip to the end as the last one is a welcome surprise.
 There is hope.
 It'll take a long time.
 But in the end, Americans solve their problems.